aranor01/theta/README.md

 - Theta: Transform Clipboard and Paste (theta.transformAndPaste)
 - Theta: Transform Selection (theta.transformSelection)

-All the commands accept a template as optional argument, this allows you to create a shortcut to send text to your theta template, for instance, if you add this to your keybindings.json:
+All the commands accept a template as optional argument, this allows you to create a shortcut to send text to your Theta template, for instance, if you add this to your keybindings.json:

 ```json
 {